 SHG is a second-order nonlinear optical process in which two visible (ωvis) photons combine at the surface or interface and generate a third photon (ωSHG) whose frequency is the sum of the two frequencies: ωSHG= ωIR + ωvis.

 Sum-Frequency Generation (SFG):

-SFG is a second-order nonlinear process in which visible (ωvis) and IR (ωIR) photons combine at the surface or interface and generate a third photon (ωSFG) whose frequency is the sum of the two frequencies: ωSFG = ωIR + ωvis.
+SFG is a second-order nonlinear optical process in which visible (ωvis) and IR (ωIR) photons combine at the surface or interface and generate a third photon (ωSFG) whose frequency is the sum of the two frequencies: ωSFG = ωIR + ωvis.

 Surface Vibrational Spectroscopy:

 By tuning the IR frequency to match the vibrational mode of the molecule of interest, SFG provides the surface vibrational spectra of surface or interface species.